King Ivahó of Froturn

 After the infamous Yanus Incident of 815, when protesters found themselves butchered or arrested, Ta'ael and Sim'vara agreed to "place the king under a more serious protection" - de facto house arrest.
 Being just in the rebellious age, this drove Ivahó into anger.
 Not being allowed to go out, talk to the people, learn anything led to him starting to resent his captors and sympathize with the political opposition.
 He secretly exchanged letters with various opposition leaders - especially ones that fought against his father -, and more often than not came real close to getting caught.
 The rebellious king would often insult his captors, calling Ta'ael a "foreign occupier" and Sim'vara a "stooge".
 Both of them laughed it off and assumed that the king was just in his teenage phrase and will grow out of it.

 However, even as things seemed calm for those three years, the opposition began organizing once again.
 In 818, the population of Yanus once again rose up in flames.
 However, rather than going out to beat up the protesters (and kill a few of them) like in 815, the royal bodyguard disobeyed Consuls Sim'vara and Ta'ael, and began a bloodless coup with the blessing of Ivahó.
 Ivahó deposed the consuls of their power, but did not arrest them.
-Ta'ael went into self-exile in Dragoc, while sim'vara, unable to bear his loss of power, committed suicide.
+Ta'ael went into self-exile in Dragoc, while Sim'vara, unable to bear his loss of power, committed suicide.
+It is believed that the protests - which ended up escalating into the aforementioned coup - were orchestrated by Válistus Culiphae.

 818-present: De facto King